Mithun017/Bigvision---Company-drive-task/README.md

 ## 📄 License

-This project is developed as part of an academic internship assignment.
+Developed as part of an academic internship assignment.
 All rights reserved.